Registering a New Zealand registered entity as an FSP

 Can I withdraw/delete my application?

 If you have started an application to register an FSP and decided not to proceed, the application will remain in My Unfinished Business on your personalised dashboard for 30 days.
-If you do not make any changes during that time, the application will be automatically deleted.
+If you don't make any changes during that time, the application will be automatically deleted.

-Once you have submitted your application, you are not able to withdraw it.
-If your application is accepted, you may then decide to apply for de-registration (for example, if you are no longer in the business of providing a financial service).
+Once you have submitted your application, you can't withdraw it.
+If your application is accepted, you may then decide to apply for de-registration (for example, if you're no longer in the business of providing a financial service).